"Unless ye become as little children ye cannot enter the kingdom of Heaven" - Jesus Christ.

 Jump through straight legs.
 Sit down.

 We all know this one.
 Sit on your butt with your legs straight out in front of you.
-Watch you are defaulting into spinal flexion at the lumbar spine.
+Watch you aren't defaulting into spinal flexion at the lumbar spine.
 If you find it hurts your low back use some props to support yourself and focus on doing standing postures in practice correctly.

 Again I teach about it in Strong Foundations why haven't you signed up yet?